Keep an Eye Out in Korea

 A river’s look is always different.
 Take the eyes of the river that flows through the city and put yourself in the river’s place.
 Follow the river course, foliage are flashing past and architectural fragments appear.
 The sky is there above.
 The landscape gets mixed up, signs are furtive, movements are ineluctable, finally the river’s look arises.
 You are the water.
 Its reminiscence, its liquid reflection, deeply impressionist.

-‘Keep an Eye out’
+‘Keep An Eye Out’

 Who are these eyes?
 Where are they from?
 What are they staring at?